jcortell/blog/content/post/2022-02-19-ski-javalambre.md

 <!--more-->

+The ski resort of Javalambre, in Teruel (an hour and a half away from where we live) is situated at a height of 1775 m (with a maximum elevation of 2000 m).
+Skiing is guaranteed due to over 95 artificial snow cannons.
+Most days at Javalambre you ski with clear blue skies.
+Temperatures can also be usually high for a ski resort.

 Unfortunately I can not ski anymore because of my knees, but my daughter and a friend enjoyed very much... until the fog was so dense, we had to call it a day and return home for some hot chocolate and churros.

 An enjoyable day trip nonetheless.